Information Security and Assurance (MISA)

 MISA 523 Information Advantage -- Defensive: Countering Self-Deception and External Deceptions 3 Credits (3,0)

-Defending the image and reputation of an organization, and assuring the value of the business intelligence it gathers and creates, is critical to protecting and enhancing that organization's competitive advantage within the marketplace.
+Defending the image and reputation of an organization, and assuring the value of the business intelligence it gathers and creates, is critical to protecting and enhancing that organization?s competitive advantage within the marketplace.
 As such, leaders must effectively manage information and mitigate the risk of deception within internal and external environments.
-Managing the perception of an organization's image and reputation requires a proactive approach given advances in technology and globalization.
+Managing the perception of an organization?s image and reputation requires a proactive approach given advances in technology and globalization.
+This course borrows heavily from the traditions of information warfare practiced over centuries and translates them into a business and organizational context.
 Perception management topics will include a comprehensive review of threats, risk analysis, control techniques, and managerial/crisis issues.
 This course also offers defensive skills, tools and processes necessary to eliminate or counter the negative ramifications of erroneous information, corrupt practices and espionage.
 From a management perspective learners will explore strategic methods designed to protect intelligence and maintain an information advantage.

 MISA 531 Secure Information Systems Design 3 Credits (3,0)